 Spend at least one hour each week with a close friend

 In a British study, when 86 depressed women were paired with a volunteer friend, 65 percent of the women felt better.
 In fact, regular social contact worked as effectively as antidepressant medication and psychotherapy.
 Regular social contact with a close friend may boost self-confidence and encourage you to make other positive changes that will help in overcoming depression, such as starting an exercise program.
-Check out these other ways having close friends improves your health.
+Watch out for these hidden signs of depression.

 Play with a dog a few minutes every day